Essentials of Assessment

 A performance improvement project designed by the Agency for Healthcare Research and Quality (AHRQ) has published a toolkit for enhancing the management of neuropathic pain specifically in the long-term care setting,19 available at http://achlpicme.org/ltc/CMEInfo.aspx.

 Regardless of etiology, mitochondrial dysfunction has been found to contribute to the underlying neuronal dysfunction associated with peripheral neuropathies.
 Pharmacotherapies aimed at modulation of mitochondria may become a new therapeutic target.
-Among them, alpha-lipoic acid is a well-tolerated supplement with an excellent safety profile typically prescribed in doses up to 600 mg/day, yet further efficacy studies are warranted21.
+Among them, alpha-lipoic acid (ALA) is a well-tolerated supplement with an excellent safety profile typically prescribed in doses up to 600 mg/day.
+It is available as a supplement without prescription in the United States.
+ALA is thought to work by reducing excitability of DRG neurons via NF-κB inhibition, which may improve local blood flow and increase nerve conduction speed.21,25,42,56.
+ALA is also being studied in combination with electro-acupuncture with promising results, though further evidence is still needed.57

-According to a recent meta-analysis, acetyl-L-carnitine may have a moderate effect in reducing neuropathy pain with a favorable safety profile, but larger trials with longer follow-up are warranted22.
+According to a recent meta-analysis, acetyl-L-carnitine may have a moderate effect in reducing neuropathy pain with a favorable safety profile, but larger trials with longer follow-up are warranted.
+Data on symptoms and impairment is of low certainty, and adverse effect evidence is too uncertain for safety conclusions.22,51

 Although the above meta-analysis specified a weak recommendation against the pharmacologic use of cannabinoids for peripheral neuropathic pain, more prospective clinical studies with different cannabis subtypes need to be performed before making a final recommendation for or against their use.